 Realization of deferred tax assets is dependent upon future earnings, if any, the timing and amount of which are uncertain.
 Accordingly, the net deferred tax assets have been fully offset by a valuation allowance.
-As of December 31, 2001, the Company had net operating loss carryforwards of approximately \$55,904 for federal and state income tax purposes.
+As of December 31, 2002, the Company had net operating loss carryforwards of approximately \$65,130 for federal and state income tax purposes.
 These carryforwards, if not utilized to offset taxable income begin to expire in 2007.
 Utilization of the net operating loss may be subject to substantial annual limitation due to the ownership change limitations provided by the Internal Revenue Code and similar state provisions.
-The annual limitation.
+The annual limitation could result in the expiration of the net operating loss before utilization.